 How to avoid ticks

 When you return from a wooded area, make sure to shower as soon as possible to wash off ticks.
 Then conduct a full body check in front of a mirror.
-Parents should be diligent about checking their children and pets as well.
+Parents should be diligent about checking children and pets.
 Then tumble clothes or other gear in the dryer on high heat to kill any ticks.

 What to do if you’ve been bitten

-If you’re bitten, there is no reason to panic.
+If you are bitten, there is no reason to panic.
 Not all ticks carry disease.
-You should immediately remove the tick with fine-tipped tweezers grasping the tick close to the skin.
-Pull upward on the tick rather than twist or jerk it; otherwise the mouth can break off and remain in the skin.
-If this happens, you can pull the mouth out with the tweezers as well.
+You should immediately remove the tick with fine-tipped tweezers, grasping it close to the skin.
+Pull upward on the tick rather than twisting or jerking it; otherwise, the mouth can break off and remain in the skin.
+If this happens, you can pull the mouth out with the tweezers.
 Then clean the area and your hands with rubbing alcohol, an iodine scrub or soap and water.

 Tick bites and allergies

 Interestingly, alpha-gal is also found in meat.
-After a person is bitten by a tick, the lone star tick in particular, the person’s immune system releases histamine in response to the alpha-gal, which can induce hives or anaphylaxis.
+After a person is bitten by a tick--the lone star tick in particular--the person’s immune system releases histamine in response to the alpha-gal, which can induce hives or anaphylaxis.
 In this case, the reaction is delayed rather than immediate.
-Researchers say anaphylaxis caused by meat is the first severe food allergy that reacts to a carbohydrate rather than a protein.
-If a person has a meat allergy, they need to avoid all mammalian meat, including beef, pork lamb and venison.
+If a person does develop a meat allergy, they should avoid all mammalian meat, including beef, pork lamb and venison.